kyx0r/klec/README.md

 7. Changed behavior of ^a to change search direction when no more match
 8. Added fssearch, searches what is under the cursor in every file in the opened directory keybind: ^]
+Right now it only checks for .c and .h files as I uses this for code navigation between files.
 9. fssearch but going in reverse keybind: ^p
 11. Added ex command "ea" which opens file case insensitive and ignores the path, setting an extra number parameter after filename will skip that many matches with